 - Sleep: Optimal sleep is essential for maintaining a healthy immune system.

 - Keep it clean: Wash hands regularly, and use a netty pot to clean out the sinuses.

 - Take the right supplements: Immune modulators like reishi mushroom are super for ensuring a strong and healthy terrain.
 Lactoferrin is another powerful immune modulator.
 It is advisable to take both in supplement form throughout cold and flu season, as well as during periods of intense stress.

 - Manage stress: There is no greater hindrance to our health than stress.
-That's where stress reduction activities come in.
-Watch a comedy, go for a walk, sit in a sauna, stretch and breathe deeply and boost your immune function.
+That’s where stress reduction activities come in.
+Watch a comedy, go for a walk, sit in a sauna, stretch and breathe deeply to support your immune function.
 Mindfulness meditation has been shown in studies to increase circulating antibodies.

 My top 10 Favourite Natural Cold and flu Remedies

 Have you tried this one?
 Spoiler alert: it tastes bad, but it’s one of the most effective cold remedies I’ve ever tried.
 It’s a mix of horseradish, garlic, onions, ginger, cayenne and apple cider vinegar, all of which have extremely potent anti-inflammatory and immune-supportive properties.
 This remedy is in tincture form, so it’s one of those natural cold remedies that you can keep in your pantry and it lasts a long time.
 It’s something you could use year round, but it may take some time for you to build a tolerance to the unpalatable taste!

 You can get full instructions for my favourite fire cider-making method here.